DiamondLightSource/tickit/fix-http-adapter/_sources/user/how-to/use-command-wrappers.rst.txt

 ``SplittingInterpreter`` we were able to execute multiple commands from a single message.
 Each executed command sent its own response, i.e. one message resulted in multiple responses.
 We may instead want each message to have its own response containing multiple command responses.
-This is the usecase for ``JoiningInterpreter``.
+This is the use-case for ``JoiningInterpreter``.
 Wrapping the ``SplittingInterpreter`` with this will join each of the responses into a single message.